User Tools

 Unmask and enable Samba AD DC service, disable other Samba services, and reboot.

-Samba, acting as a AD-DC, will start whatever services it needs its own, so lets mask other startup scripts.
+Samba, acting as an AD-DC, will start whatever services it needs on its own, so let's mask other startup scripts.

 systemctl unmask samba-ad-dc && systemctl enable samba-ad-dc